 Ride on the Circular Train

 Thousands commute on the train each day and, for many vendors, it is clearly a major source of income.
-You can buy anything from fruit (they have the scales at the ready for sales), noodles, newspapers, hot tea, monkey nuts and many other goods.
+You can buy anything from fruit (they have the scales at the ready for sale), noodles, newspapers, hot tea, monkey nuts and many other goods.
 Some women looked like they had done their family shop on their journey home.
 I sat at the open door of the train to watch the villages pass by but as we drew into a station, I had to jump up for the big changeover as boxes were piled on and passengers descended off the train.

 If you are doing this on your own, it’s a very cheap ride at less than 1 USD but it might be tricky to get off as you can’t be sure when the trains leave from the stations – local knowledge is handy here.